Are Ugly Ads Something We Should Be Considering in Financial Services?

 This trend isn’t confined to one sector.
 Even the finance industry is embracing honesty and behind-the-scenes content.
 While not perhaps fully following the ‘Ugly Ad’ mould, we’re still seeing glimpses into the raw and unedited sides of companies.
 On LinkedIn, humour and authenticity are becoming more prevalent, with companies like Monzo leading the charge with their relatable, colloquial content.

 This approach is, alas, not quite as easy as it looks.
 Much like the ‘no makeup/makeup look’, it can often take twice as long to create a piece of content that looks off the cuff.
-Firms also need to be mindful of the tone they strike.
+Investment firms also need to be mindful of the tone they strike.
 Whereas Monzo’s target audience are millennials and lower, the audience of a wealth manager isn’t quite the same.

 Is it worth having a discussion with your marketing team or creative agency regarding your approach to this ugly ad trend and see if this is something that should be influencing your brand choices?
 Remembering that raw simplicity requires more skill to execute than complexity